Jon Stewart: 2015–2023: Stand-up and Apple TV+ series

+On directing, Stewart noted on Employee of the Month that The Daily Show influenced his directing process more than his acting gigs did.
+He said, "It's about the collaboration.
+It's about understanding.
+Doing a show taught me this process of clarity of vision, but the flexibility of process.
+So know your intention, know where you're wanting to go with the scene with the way that you want it to go, the momentum shifts, the emphasis, where you want it to be."
+He also expressed interest in directing more films.
+Stewart directed the political satire Irresistible, released in June 2020, which follows a demoralized Democratic strategist (played by Daily Show alumnus Steve Carell), who helps a retired veteran (Chris Cooper) run for mayor in a small, blue collar town in Wisconsin.

 After his contract with HBO ended, Stewart signed a multi-year show deal with Apple.
 On September 30, 2021, Stewart's new series, The Problem with Jon Stewart, premiered on Apple TV+.
-The series features hour-long, single-subject episodes.
-In addition to hosting the show, Stewart serves as executive producer through his company, Busboy Productions.
+The series featured hour-long, single-subject episodes.
+In addition to hosting the show, Stewart served as executive producer through his company, Busboy Productions.
+The show was canceled after two seasons, allegedly due to Apple executives disagreeing with coverage of China and artificial intelligence.
+Apple's cancelation attracted criticism from the United States House Select Committee on Strategic Competition between the United States and the Chinese Communist Party.

-In July 2022, a Politico writer named Juleanna Glover wrote an op-ed titled "If Tucker Runs in 2024, Here’s Who the Democrats Need."
-In the op-ed Glover called for Stewart to run for president in 2024.
-Stewart promptly responded to the viral article with a Tweet, stating "ummm… no thank you."
+In July 2022, a Politico writer named Juleanna Glover wrote an op-ed titled "If Tucker Runs in 2024, Here's Who the Democrats Need."
+In the op-ed, Glover called for Stewart to run for president in 2024.
+Stewart promptly responded to the viral article with a Tweet, stating "ummm... no thank you."
+In 2023 Stewart performed at the comedy festival, Netflix is a Joke in Los Angeles.